franciscofregona/ansible-role-redis-in-docker/README.md

 Author Information
 ------------------

-This role was created in 2019 for the purposes of Novomatic Technologies Poland.
+The original role was created in 2019 for the purposes of Novomatic Technologies Poland.

+Modified for a technical test by [Francisco Fregona](franciscofregona@gmail.com).